wildfly/quickstart/messaging-clustering-singleton/README.md

 Review the messages in both ${product.name} server consoles or logs.

-The following messages are sent from the queue:
+The following messages are sent to the queue:

     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-0 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 1
     INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-2 (ActiveMQ-client-global-threads)) Received Message from queue: This is message 3